tylertitsworth/5th-age-srd/Classes/Warlord.md

 ### Finish This

-Quick action, when the escalation die is 4+
+Quick Action, when the escalation die is 4+

 **Recharge** 16+ after battle